 Independent Medical Examination (IME)

-An Independent Medical Examination, or an IME, is a special type of evaluation that can be performed by a neurologist.
+An Independent Medical Examination, or an IME, is a special type of evaluation requested by insurance adjustors or case managers that can be performed by a neurologist.
 The purpose of the IME is to provide a current assessment of a patient's medical status, often following an injury.
 The neurologist will review the patient's records and X-rays, take a history, and perform an examination.
 Unlike the typical or customary medical appointment, during an IME, the neurologist does not provide treatment or make decisions about the patient.
-Instead, he or she will prepare an objective analysis describing the nature of the problems that the patient may have.
+Instead, they will prepare an objective analysis describing the nature of the problems that the patient may have.
 This may be helpful in determining the types of further care that the patient needs.
-IME's are provided by all NCPA physicians.

 Impairment Rating (IR)